Screened Disorders

 Core Conditions

 Argininosuccinic Acidemia (ASA) is a condition that causes dangerous amounts of ammonia to build up in the body.
-People with this condition cannot remove the waste product ammonia produced when the body breaks down amino acids.
+People with this condition cannot remove the waste product ammonia that is normally produced when the body breaks down amino acids.
 High ammonia in the body can cause muscle weakness, brain swelling, and coma that can lead to death if not treated.
 Fact Sheets: ASA English - ASA Spanish

 Citrullinemia (CIT) is a condition that causes dangerous amounts of ammonia to build up in the body.
 It happens when an enzyme called “argininosuccinic acid synthetase” (ASAS) is either missing or doesn’t work right.
 ASAS helps break down amino acids and removes ammonia from the body.
-Too much ammonia can cause muscle weakness, breathing problems, seizures, brain damage, and death if untreated.
+Too much ammonia can cause muscle weakness, breathing problems, seizures, brain swelling, and death if untreated.
 Fact Sheets: CIT English - CIT Spanish

 Homocystinuria (HCY) is a condition in which the body is not able to break down certain proteins.
 Amino acids build up in the body and can cause serious health problems.
 If not treated, this condition can cause intellectual disability and growth delays.
 It also can affect the eyes, bones, heart, and blood vessels.
 Treatment may involve a special restricted protein diet and supplemental medicines.
 Fact Sheets: HCY English - HCY Spanish